About Heather Featherston

 I would tell prospective adoptive parents to be flexible and to know what they are ready to say yes to.
 I would also want them to understand that with the many tools Lifetime gives them, they may never know where they will find the woman who will choose them as parents.
 Lifetime’s program is so rich, it really gives parents so many options to be discovered by potential birth parents!

-What advice would you give to expectant parents considering adoption?
+As an adoption specialist, what advice would you give to expectant parents considering adoption?

 I would tell these sweet pregnant moms to learn about all of the choices in modern, open adoption.
 It is so much more than just picking a family and deciding to have future content.
 The relationship can be so much more if you desire.
 I would also encourage them to get in touch with one of our peer counselors.
 This amazing women have such wonderful insight and wisdom, they can truly answer the questions that no one else may be able to.